openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    token
-     -- an elementary part of a programming language: identifier, keyword, operator and punctuator, and literal.
+     -- an elementary part of a programming language: identifier, keyword, operator and punctuator, or literal.
 Tokens are lexical input elements that form the vocabulary of a language, and can act as terminal symbols of the language's syntactic grammar.